-"Mother & Child Friendly Seal" for Responsible Business One of the first companies to obtain the certification in Sri Lanka changes with positive measures, systems and processes to safeguard the wellbeing of the female workers and the children of our estates.
+"Mother & Child Friendly Seal" for Responsible Business One of the first companies to obtain the certification in Sri Lanka

+Going beyond our pledge to uphold the 'Mother and Child Friendly Seal', we extended our collaboration with the Centre for Child Rights and Business and the Save the Children Fund-bringing in meaningful changes with positive measures, systems and processes to safeguard the wellbeing of the female workers and the children of our estates.
 This year, we developed a comprehensive strategy and action plan, obtaining certification to systematically tackle challenges and bolster support for our female employees; whilst prioritizing investments in good childcare facilities to protect the rights of the children across our estates.